 - A student who has petitioned their school for a relaxed space to support individual wellbeing

-The Resilience Award celebrates young people who have bounced back from tough times to accomplish a positive outcome.
-The recipient of this award will have:
+The resilience award celebrates young people who have bounced back from tough times to accomplish a positive outcome.
+The recipient of this award will have addressed criteria that includes:

-- Inspired others to achieve with their story; and/or
+- Inspired others to achieve with their story

 - A young person who has achieved positive results at school despite significant adversity in their private life